 Every attack campaign has network and endpoint behavior components.
 Attackers often follow the pattern of compromising a single endpoint in their target network, then moving laterally, expanding their footprint by gaining access and compromising other internal endpoints, and eventually using that footprint to access and exfiltrate data.

 CrowdStrike provides visibility into what an attacker has done on each endpoint, including which user accounts, credentials, programs, and processes the attacker used.
-ExtraHop can see inside the network traffic sent between the endpoints, providing visibility into the path an attacker took as they laterally moved across the network, helping confidently identify the scope and blast radius of any compromise, as well as which data has been transmitted, even if it was encrypted.
+ExtraHop can see inside the network traffic sent between the endpoints, providing visibility into the path an attacker took as they moved laterally across the network.
+This network visibility helps security teams confidently identify the scope and blast radius of any compromise, as well as which data has been transmitted, even if it was encrypted.

-Working with ExtraHop experts, our customer's SOC team began deploying a series of integrations between ExtraHop Reveal(x) 360 and the CrowdStrike Falcon Platform.
+Working with ExtraHop, the retailer's SOC team began deploying a series of integrations between ExtraHop Reveal(x) 360 and the CrowdStrike Falcon Platform.

 Managing Every Device

 The retailer started with visibility.
-Using dynamic device discovery within ExtraHop Reveal(x) 360, the security team was able to get real-time information about every device connected to the network, including whether that device was instrumented with CrowdStrike's Falcon agent.
-Through this integration, the retailer can quickly identify any unmanaged or shadow IT devices and deploy the CrowdStrike Falcon agent for detection and response on the endpoint.
+Using dynamic device discovery within ExtraHop Reveal(x) 360, the security team was able to get real-time information about every device connected to the network, including whether that device was instrumented with the CrowdStrike Falcon agent.
+This integration allows the retailer to quickly identify any unmanaged or shadow IT devices and deploy the Falcon agent for detection and response on the endpoint.

 Stopping Threats in their Tracks with Real-Time Response

 Some attack tactics leave detectable signals on the network before they begin significantly impacting endpoints.
-These early signals can be vital for stopping an attack before it spreads out of control.
+These early signals can be vital for stopping an attack before it spreads.

-The integration offers fine-grained controls over which types of network threats result in autocontainment, delivering precision results based on high-fidelity data that minimizes business disruption and risk simultaneously.
+The integration offers fine-grained controls over which types of network threats lead to auto-containment, delivering precision results based on high-fidelity data that minimizes both business disruption and risk.

-Falcon Threat Graph Enables Integrated Forensics For When Seconds Matter
+Falcon Threat Graph Enables Integrated Forensics When Seconds Matter

 To investigate a sequence of attack behaviors, analysts often need to pull together data about the user activity and processes on the endpoint, as well as network telemetry and forensics.
-Lack of integration between endpoint and network security tools introduces friction and takes more time, leaving the attacker valuable minutes to expand their footprint.
+A lack of integration between endpoint and network security tools introduces friction and adds manual effort, giving attackers more time to expand their footprint.

 When Security Tools Work Together, Enterprises Win Against Cyber Attackers

 As cyberattacks escalate in speed and sophistication, defenders need tools that help them stay ahead.
-When security solutions like ExtraHop Reveal(x) 360 and CrowdStrike Falcon integrate seamlessly to make the right data available at the right time to the right people, and even automate security tasks that once took manual intervention, security teams win.
+When security solutions like ExtraHop Reveal(x) 360 and CrowdStrike Falcon integrate seamlessly to make the right data available at the right time to the right people, and even automate security tasks that once took manual intervention, security teams reverse the adversary advantage.

-To see how Reveal(x) detects threats in their early stages, explore our demo.
+Watch our webinar to see how Reveal(x) detects threats in their early stages.